sergiofgonzalez/nodejs-in-action/chapter32-coding-with-streams/README.md

 Note that the `req` object is actually a *stream*, so we can use it to receive the chunks of data right away from the network and act upon them without having to materialize the whole file.

-This processing consists in the decompression and write on a given location.
+The processing in this case consists in the decompressing and writing on a given location.

 Let's now deal with the client part: